 Dr. Ross was also instrumental in developing TranZed Apprenticeships, returning pre-school programming to The Children’s Guild and establishing the Transformation Education Institute, which provides innovative ideas and makes the latest developments in neuroscience accessible to teachers, social workers, parents, and employees of child serving organizations all over the U.S. and several foreign countries.

-When Dr. Ross steps down as President and CEO of The Children’s Guild Alliance in June 2021, his legacy will have set the stage for the organization’s continued growth.
-Among his greatest contributions have been the introduction of Transformation Education and caring for the whole child.
+Dr. Ross’ legacy set the stage for the organization’s continued growth.
+Among his greatest contributions were the introduction of Transformation Education and caring for the whole child.
 Transformation Education puts the needs of the child ahead of the needs of the adult and creates a culture of learning to meet the individualized learning styles of each child using brain-based learning methods.
 Additionally, he launched the Kids First Campaign, a national movement to transform the way America cares for educates its children.
-Effective July 1,2021, he will transition to become senior advisor to the Kids First Initiative.
+Having stepped down from his role as President and CEO, Dr. Ross remains a friend and supporter of the organization.

 Dr. Ross received his Bachelor of Arts degree from Thiel College in Greenville, Pennsylvania and his MSSA and Ph.D. from Case Western Reserve University in Cleveland, Ohio.
 He has co-authored two books, The Upside Down Organization: Transforming Staff to Save Troubled Children and Reinventing Group Care: A Guide for Transformational Living.
 He has also authored numerous journal articles pertaining to the treatment of emotionally troubled children and the management of organizations designed to serve disadvantaged children.